Parody account

 A parody account is a type of social media user account that portrays a fictionalized and usually comedic parody of a particular individual, personality, or organization, usually either a fictional character, brand, or public or historical figure.
-They are commonly found on Twitter and other social media platforms.
+They are commonly found on X and other social media platforms.
 Parody accounts normally satirize the personality of the person or character being mimicked.

 Although parody accounts are generally created as jokes and intended as satire, they are sometimes controversially regarded as impersonation.
 Social media platforms have taken action to restrict parody accounts on their services to avoid confusing users.
 They have also on occasion been made the target of legal actions.

 Platform regulation of parody accounts

-Per Twitter's Terms of Service as of November 2022, parody accounts are now required to indicate their status as a parody account, and are banned on impersonation grounds if they do not comply with this policy.
+Per X's Terms of Service as of November 2022, parody accounts are now required to indicate their status as a parody account, and are banned on impersonation grounds if they do not comply with this policy.
 Bluesky has stated that parody accounts are permitted, but must be clearly labeled as such in the account's display name and bio to avoid conflicting with the platform's impersonation policies.
-Both Twitter and Bluesky have implemented special labels to identify parody accounts in their user interfaces.
+Both X and Bluesky have implemented special labels to identify parody accounts in their user interfaces.